InterSystems Cloud Manager Guide

 for more information.

-ICM supports deployment of containers on nodes running enterprise-level operating system platforms supported for the purpose by InterSystems, currently Red Hat Enterprise Linux, version 7.2 or later.
+ICM supports deployment of containers on nodes running enterprise-level operating system platforms supported for the purpose by InterSystems, currently Red Hat Enterprise Linux, version 7.4 or 7.5, Ubuntu 18.04 or later, and SUSE Enterprise Linux 12.3 or later.

 Docker images created by InterSystems are supported on the Supported Server Platforms listed in InterSystems Support Platforms

 and on Red Hat Enterprise Linux, SUSE Enterprise Linux, Ubuntu, and CentOS for development.